 3. EEAT alignment with visual optimisation

 Google’s Quality Rater Guidelines underscore how showing expertise, experience, authority, and trust improves ranking stability and trust.
-Along with that, ensure to integrate citations, expert quotes, and author bios and optimise the page for mobile and Core Web Vitals, as faster-loading pages reduce bounce rates and indirectly influence ranking.
+Along with that, make sure to integrate citations, expert quotes, and author bios and optimise the page for mobile and Core Web Vitals, as faster-loading pages reduce bounce rates and indirectly influence ranking.

 Create replacement assets that deliver higher value than the broken page.